sbuoso/Cardio-PINN/README.md

     - epochs        : number of training epocs
     - d_param       : number of points for tensor sampling of tuples (p_endo,T_a)
     - learn_rate    : learning rate

-**Set up of the simulation environment**:
-Scripts are tested with python version 3.5 and tensorflow version 1.10

-You can create the anaconda environment with the following sequence of commands

-`conda create -n CardioPINN matplotlib scipy vtk ipython numpy` `conda activate CardioPINN`
-`conda install -c conda-forge tensorflow=1.10 `

 The code is developed by Dr. Stefano Buoso `buoso@biomed.ee.ethz.ch` [Cardiac Magnetic Resonance group](http://www.cmr.ethz.ch/), Institute for Biomedical Engineering, ETH Zurich, University of Zurich.